vitest-dev/vitest/docs/guide/snapshot.md

 })
 ```

-This allows you to see the expect output directly without jumpping across different files.
+This allows you to see the expect output directly without jumping across different files.

 ## Updating Snapshots

 When the received value doesn't match with the snapshot, the test would fail and show you the difference between them.
-When the snapshot change is expected, you maybe want to update the snapshot from the current state.
+When the snapshot change is expected, you may want to update the snapshot from the current state.

 In watch mode, you can press `u` key in the terminal to update the failed snapshot directly.